-Tom Felle lectures in print and digital journalism.
-He joined City University from the University of Limerick, Ireland, where he was Head of Journalism between 2010 and 2013.
+Tom Felle is a senior lecturer in print and digital journalism and leads data journalism and social media journalism teaching.
 He was acting director of the MA Newspaper and MA Interactive Journalism programmes during the academic year 2014/15.
-Prior to that he was a career journalist and worked for a decade as a reporter covering politics and as a regional correspondent at the Independent (Dublin); as Bureau Chief of the Leb News Agency (Beirut); and as Deputy Editor of the Irish Echo (Sydney).
+Previously he was a career journalist and worked for a decade as a reporter covering politics and as a regional correspondent at the Independent (Dublin); as Bureau Chief of the Leb News Agency (Beirut); and as Deputy Editor of the Irish Echo (Sydney).

 He has contributed to a number of books on local newspapers; press regulation; digital journalism; and has co-edited two books on FOI and one book on data journalism.

 He was appointed by the Irish Government to sit on a national expert committee examining the Freedom of Information Act in Ireland in 2013.

 He continues to write on media issues, contributes to radio regularly and is an active conference speaker.